AhmedAli7O1/arch/README.md

 and exposes a global reference `nodearch` identical to the resulting object from `const nodearch = require('nodearch');` which contains all your project dependencies, extensions...etc

+this means your app will still functional and listen for incoming connections as usual the only difference is the terminal will be interactive, think of it as the Google Chrome's console, where you can interact live with your application scope while running.

 `nodearch console` can be used from the root app directory or any sub/nested directory in your app.

 Usage Examples:

 running specific function in your project for testing purposes
 ```shell
 # run console